braze-inc/braze-docs/_docs/_contributing/content_management/pages.md

 ## Writing content

-Other than the Braze-specific syntax shown in this section, all content be written using [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/).
+Other than the Braze-specific syntax covered in this section, all content be written using [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 ### Cross-referencing